nejucomo/lafs-wapi/README.rst

 * is written in `strict JavaScript`_; the source includes `"use strict";` as the first expression.

+* relies on the AMD_ module definition and dependency standard.

 * unittests which:

   - run on the commandline in node_.